What does my internship need to include? How long should it last? How many hours do I need to work?

 - The position may not be a retail or summer-sales job.
+Sales positions that offer an office environment and long-term career opportunities might be approved as internships (please see the internship coordinator for details), but temporary, door-to-door sales positions will not.
 In addition, travel-abroad programs that involve teaching English and apartment-management jobs don't meet the department's internship requirements.
 These provide great service and employment opportunities, but not academic ones.
 Finally, please note that while the Disney Internship program offers some great benefits, it does not meet the university's criteria for academic credit.

 - You should have a supervisor at work to whom you report.
 This person must be trained in communication and have a communication function/title so that you are receiving industry-specific mentoring.
 If you find a position in which your supervisor wants you to fill a communication role but is not trained in communication himself or herself, the position will not be approved as an internship.
 You might, however, be eligible to receive practicum credit for such an experience.
 For instance, a restaurant manager might be able provide a great social-media position for you in promoting her business, but since her role is not a communication-centric one, the position she offered you would not count as an internship.
 On the other hand, if you were working for a hospital creating a newsletter being supervised by the director of marketing, that position would be eligible for internship credit.